monexapps/QuantumNexus/README.md

 Here’s the transactions explanation:

-1 - Transfer 1000 USDC from the aave LendingPool contract toFlashLoanArbitrage contract, 2 - Deposit 1000 USDC from the FlashLoanArbitrage contract to Dex contract, 3 - Purchase of DAI From Dex contract to FlashLoanArbitrage contract, 4 - Deposit of the DAI amount in the Dex contract,
+1 - Transfer 1000 USDC from the aave LendingPool contract toFlashLoanArbitrage contract,

+2 - Deposit 1000 USDC from the FlashLoanArbitrage contract to Dex contract,

+3 - Purchase of DAI From Dex contract to FlashLoanArbitrage contract,

+4 - Deposit of the DAI amount in the Dex contract,

-5 - Transfer 1,111.1111 USDC from Dex contract to FlashLoanArbitrage 6 - Repay 1000 USDC + 0.05% of flashloan fee (1000.5 USDC)
+5 - Transfer 1,111.1111 USDC from Dex contract to FlashLoanArbitrage,

+6 - Repay 1000 USDC + 0.05% of flashloan fee (1000.5 USDC)

 After a successfull tranaction, we’ll chek back our balalnce wich increases up to 110.611100 USDC